-Chimney breasts and fireplaces

-Repair category 1

-Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
-A number of fireplaces within the property have been blocked over and are no longer in use.
-It is assumed that the chimneys are adequately vented with the chimneys capped.
+Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+Where fireplaces have been covered over, it is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

 Internal decorations

 Repair category 1

-Notes The property is in fair decorative order.
+Notes The property is in good decorative order.

 Cellars

 Repair category N/A

-Notes N/A
+Notes Not applicable.